howdareyoureview/howdareyoureview.github.io/_posts/2017-11-21-review-shape-of-water.md

 image: 'https://res.cloudinary.com/how-dare-you-review/image/upload/c_fill,h_399,w_760/v1528849592/shape-water.jpg'
 description: A very confusing visual masterpiece, that sticks with you after seeing it - especially the fish sex.
 category: 'sci-fi'
-tags:
+staring:
 - Sally Hawkins
 - Michael Shannon
 - Octavia Spencer
-- Guillermo Del Toro
+director: Guillermo Del Toro
-- sci-fi
-- romance
 twitter_text: A very confusing visual masterpiece, that sticks with you after seeing it - especially the fish sex.
 introduction: A very confusing visual masterpiece, that sticks with you after seeing it - especially the fish sex.
 score: 90